What is RSV vaccine?

 RSV vaccine helps protect against virus that causes RSV disease.

-There are two RSV vaccines (Arexvy, Abrysvo).
-The differences in the vaccines are based on how they are made.
+There are different types of RSV vaccines.
+The differences between the vaccines are based on how they are made and which individuals should receive them.

 Who should get RSV vaccine and when?